telus/tds-core/packages/ButtonLink/ButtonLink.md

 A Button Link is a navigational element that styles itself as a button.
 Clicking one should navigate to a new "page".

-By default, Buttons will be displayed in the `primary` variant.
-Use primary Button Links for the main call to action on a page.

 ```jsx
 <ButtonLink href="#">Find out how</ButtonLink>
 ```